Tip Plasty

 What You Should Know About Tip Plasty

-The surgery typically focuses on reshaping and reducing the size of the nasal tip and making sure it is in proportion to the rest of the face.
-There are different types of nose tip plasty, including open or closed tip plasty.
+The surgery typically focuses on reshaping and reducing the nasal tip’s size and ensuring it is in proportion to the rest of the face.
+There are different types of nose-tip plasty — open or closed-tip plasty.
 The one that’s right for you will depend on your specific needs.
-If you are experiencing conditions such as wide nose tip, bulbous nose tip, long or short nose tip, or an overall uneven nose tip, you could benefit from tip plasty procedures.
+If you have cosmetic concerns such as a wide nose tip, bulbous nose tip, long or short nose tip, or an overall uneven nose tip, you may benefit from tip plasty procedures.

 What Happens During Nose Tip Plasty?

 The surgeon might use either open or closed approach to tip plasty.
-In the case of open approach, he makes a small incision under the nose tip between the nostrils.
-Open surgery is used when the patient requires more extensive sculpting of the nose.
+In the case of an open approach, they make a small incision under the nose tip between the nostrils.
+Open surgery is used when the patient is wanting to achieve more extensive nose sculpting.

-Closed tip plasty means that the surgeon makes the incisions inside of the nostril.
-This approach is often used in rhinoplasty procedures when minor adjustments to the nasal structure is required.
+Closed-tip plasty means that the surgeon makes incisions inside the nostril.
+This approach is often used in rhinoplasty procedures when minor adjustments to the nasal structure are required.
 Sometimes, non-surgical tip plasty is an option.
-During this procedure, the surgeon injects dermal fillers into certain areas to smooth out bumps, improve nasal symmetry and reshape the nasal tip.
+During this procedure, the surgeon injects dermal fillers into certain areas to smooth out bumps, change nasal symmetry and reshape the nasal tip.

 Surgical tip plasty is similar to that of standard rhinoplasty surgery.
 The primary difference is that the procedure is less extensive.
 Some patients only require reshaping the tip of the nose and no structural changes to the rest of their nose.
 To achieve this, the surgeon repositions and reshapes the cartilages in the nasal tip according to the specific deformities of the patient.

 If the patient has a bulbous tip, it is usually due to the thick nasal skin and soft tissue in the tip of the nasal passages.
-During the procedure, the surgeon removes the excess soft tissue to create a smaller nasal tip.
+The surgeon removes the excess soft tissue during the procedure to create a smaller nasal tip.

 Why You Might Need Revision Tip Plasty